 If you wean too fast, you’ll put yourself into adrenal crisis (I’ve found myself in the emergency room many times because of this).
 If you taper too slowly, you’re artificially causing symptoms of Cushing’s disease and you are not pushing your pituitary gland to wake up on its own.

 When tapering yourself off your meds, your body experiences withdrawals similar to a drug addict’s.
-These really are some of the worst days of my life.
+These really have been some of the worst days of my life.
 I am still learning years later how to manage my medications.

 Cushing’s patients live a life where we have very little control.
 Little control over how we look, how we think, and how we feel.
 It’s very hard to look in the mirror some days and see my swollen, bloated face, or to go days without sleep.
-However, I know that my body NEEDS these meds to properly function right now.
+However, we learn to accept that our bodies NEED these meds to function; just like a diabetic needs insulin.

 The biggest piece of advice I can give people in a similar situation – living with a rare disease and brain tumour – is listen to your body.